 Spongy yogurt cake ($10) is full of lemony flavour and topped with yogurt.

-Mojitos ($15) use seven year Greek rum Metaxa.
+Mojitos ($15) are based off seven-year Greek Metaxa.

 An art deco vibe seeps into the high-ceilinged space, a mammoth chandelier composed of a series of transparent tubes lending a warm glow.